wp-plugins/fix-admin-contrast/readme.txt

 Deactivation removes everything except the files you uploaded.
 There is no "uninstall" necessary.

 == Changelog ==

+= 1.1 =
+* Updated for WordPress 3.0, released 17 June 2010.
+* Fixed contrast on the Add New Link page.

 = 1.0 =
 * First version, released 15 January 2010.